WHAT IS FIV?

 “I’ll tell you what I first thought it was when I found out that our foster kitty, Charley, was FIV+ (feline immunodeficiency virus).
 It was unknown, scary and in my house!
 Just like most people who don’t understand this disease, I panicked.
 Then I put in a phone call to my vet and was referred to some very credible information sites to learn about what had entered my home, besides the beautiful cat that came with it.

 The very first thing I learned was that there are far more websites with outdated information than there are current information websites.
 The reason why is simple…it was only discovered in 1986, in a cattery in California.
 This is a relatively new disease and has had very little research done until around the late 90’s.
-Even after 26 years this disease is surrounded with myths, untruths and scary scenarios to cat owners and vets alike.
+Even after a quarter of a century this disease is surrounded with myths, untruths and scary scenarios to cat owners and vets alike.

 Let me break FIV down to the basic facts.
 It is an immunodeficiency virus; it suppresses the immune system of the host.
 FIV, by itself, will not cause the death of its host.
 The diseases and infections that the immune system simply can’t fight off will eventually lead to the cat’s demise.
 We now know that FIV+ cats and kittens can live a full life with the same life expectancy of a healthy animal as long as they are kept indoors, kept away from sick cats, receive regular vet exams and are fed a high quality diet.